 Though I have many years of formal photographic and art education, I continue to study and improve.
 I enjoy the drama provided by a gust of wind, sudden rain fall or water in all its forms.
 All four seasons offer something workable in outdoor portraiture.
 If you can endure it as the subject, then I certainly can accommodate your concept as your portraitist.
 One of my greatest challenges, is to get my subjects/clients thinking outside of what portraiture has been in the past and move them into the mind set of what a portrait can be today... a tiny memorable adventure!

-My prices; I've actually heard someone say "if that's all he charges, then he can't be any good".
+My prices?
+I've actually heard someone say "if that's all he charges, then he can't be any good".
 We seem trapped in the paradigm of the "get what you pay for" mentality.
 In many venues, this is often the case.
 I'm a photographer for the love of art and the still image, my desire is to spend every day with a camera in my hand and seeing a broad grin on the face of a client receiving his or her finished photos.
 Let the images speak for themselves.
 There is a reason why my clients use my services year after year, I deliver quality results in a timely manner and have a passion for what I do.
 Those who know me and have seen my work understand, though income is a necessity no matter what your career path, it is obviously not my driving force.
-I love what I do and do what I love, if that changes I will put my cameras down and find something new to do.
+Someone from Long Island wrote "it's obvious that he's driven by passion, not profit"...
+I consider that a great compliment.

 Frederick J. Dunn (Fred)

 Inquire with confidence...